-Being in a situation where your customer or his business is completely dependant on you is a fantastic place to be and a great problem to have.
-Maybe its time to reset his high expectations of what your company can and cannot do.
+Being in a situation where your customer or his business is completely dependent on you is a fantastic place to be and a great problem to have.
+Maybe it's time to reset his high expectations of what your company can and cannot do.

 It can be hard for any business owner to be put in a situation where they might lose business and be tempted to stretch themselves to accommodate a request.
 If the request is outside company policies or scope of work or company capabilities, it is always better to communicate it.

 When a prospect or client (consumer) needs to contact a company or company support they expect them to say “YES” to everything they have to say.
 In short they say “Jump” and the company should say “How High?”

 Children when they are told “No” either speak to the other parent (in the case of business) they talk to another company representation.
 They throw a tantrum (in the case of business) they write nasty emails or vent their frustration on Social Media.

 They get emotional with company representatives.
 They escalate to a manager or the owner of the business.
 They threaten to take their business to another company